danieltjewett/gms-tasks/readme.md

 # GMS Tasks

 Adds some command line tasks for repetitive actions for Game Maker Studio 2.
-Current tasks include merging instances in several rooms into one room, stitching a world map from images, exporting all sprites from your project to sprite strips, making Game Maker sprites (`yy` files) from strip files.
+Current tasks include merging instances in several rooms into one room, stitching a world map from images, exporting all sprites from your project to sprite strips, making Game Maker sprites (`yy` files) from strip files, enabling and disabling rooms from the resource tree.

 ## Installation